jaylaw81/six-feet-over-netlify/src/pages/index.md

       opportunity to be in touch with such a wonderful organization.
     author: Josette, Clare County MI
     image: /img/josette-given.jpg
-  - quote: During the hardest times of my life Six Feet Over stepped up and helped me and my four children get closure.
-I never will forget how happy my kids were when they got a chance to wear they mom around their neck .
-We are forever grateful thanks to Six Feet Over my kids can talk to they mom when they start missing her.
-And that means a lot.
-The financial help was the best thing I have ever experienced.
-SFO helped me and children get my wife / their mom ashes  and that brought closure to 5 broken hearts.
-I tell people about Six Feet Over daily  and I will continue to, even when I write my songs I speak about SFO
-    author: Terry, Saginaw MI
-    image: /img/terry-harvey-kids.jpg
   - quote: The financial assistance helped me because I lost my job the day he died as well.
 I worked with him at our family business based on his sole services in mental health to others.
 It has taken me several months to get